ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

   }

   private async displayEditor(note?: TastingNote): Promise<void> {
-    // Filling in this code is left as an exercise for you }
+    // Filling in this code is left as an exercise for you.
+    // You may want to start with setting up the options based on whether you have a note or not:
+    // const opt: ModalOptions = { ... }
+  }
 ```